Gisela Fischer

 Gisela Fischer (21 April 1929 – 19 June 2014) was a German-born stage, film and television actress.

 Biography

 She was the granddaughter of the publisher Samuel Fischer.
 Her family fled from the Nazi German regime, and she grew up in a number of countries including Italy, Czechoslovakia and Japan before settling in Connecticut in New England.
 Ultimately she moved and based herself in Switzerland in the postwar era.
-Her best known role was that of Dockter Koska in the 1966 Alfred Hitchcock thriller film Torn Curtain.
+Her best known role was that of Doctor Koska in the 1966 Alfred Hitchcock thriller film Torn Curtain.